SouthernMethodistUniversity/hpc_docs/docs/tutorials/modules/modules.md

 # Modules

-The *module* system is a command-line tool to help users manage their Linux environment variables (e.g. `PATH`, `LD_LIBRARY_PATH`).
-It works by grouping related environment variable settings together based on various usage scenarios, such as
+The module system is a command-line tool for managing environment variables in Linux (such as `PATH` and `LD_LIBRARY_PATH`).

+It lets you group and swtich between different software configurations easily.

+Common uses include:

 -   Adding executables to a user's `PATH`
 -   Adding the location of specific software libraries to a user's